tavily-ai/langchain-tavily/README.md

 This package contains the LangChain integration with [Tavily](https://tavily.com/)

+# **NEW in v0.2.11: Enhanced Type Hints and mypy Support!**
+Added type hints and py.typed marker to resolve mypy import-untyped errors for better development experience.

 # **NEW in v0.2.10: Date Range Search Support!**
 Now you can filter search results by date range using `start_date` and `end_date` parameters!
 Use YYYY-MM-DD format to specify the date range for your search results.